Skip to main content

 When to use PgBouncer

 PgBouncer is generally recommended for OLTP workloads.
-For example, we'd recommend routing your application connections through PgBouncer.
-You can connect through PgBouncer by updating your connection string to use port 6432.
+For example, we recommend routing all application connections through PgBouncer.
+You can connect through PgBouncer by updating your connection string to use port 6432 instead of the Postgres default of 5432.
+PgBouncer connections operate in transaction mode, which means the pooled server connections are assigned to client connections on a per-transaction level.
+This provides excellent performance for OLTP workloads but limits certain PostgreSQL features that require persistent connections.
+Learn more at the PgBouncer documentation.

 Connecting through PgBouncer